openbsd/xenocara/proto/xorgproto/specs/SIAddresses/localuser.md

-Server-interpreted Authentication Types "localuser" and "localgroup":
+## Server-interpreted Authentication Types "localuser" and "localgroup"

 On systems which can determine in a secure fashion the credentials of a client process, the "localuser" and "localgroup" authentication methods provide access